adlnet/xAPI-Dashboard/API_dashboard.md

 `xpath` (`String`)
 The field to find the minimum of.

-### ADL.sum(xpath)

-Will group the data based on the `groupBy` and `range` options to the chart, and map the total value of the members' `xpath` fields to the y-axis of the resulting chart.

-**Arguments:**

-`xpath` (`String`)
-The field to total.

 ### ADL.multiAggregate([xpath], fn1, fn2, fn3, ...)

 Can only be used for chart types that support the simultaneous display of multiple streams of data.
 Currently, the only chart types that support this are `multiBarChart` and `table`.

-`multiAggregate` will call each of the provided aggregation functions and pass in the optional `xpath` string to functions that are *passed by reference*.
+`multiAggregate` will call each of the provided aggregation functions and pass the optional `xpath` string to functions that are *passed by reference*.
 If `xpath` is omitted and an aggregation does not specify its own `xpath`, then an error is logged and that aggregation function is not included in the chart.

 Examples: